Puget Sound region: Political geography

 The urban region designated the Puget Sound Region is centered on Seattle and consists of nine counties, two urban center cities and four satellite cities making up what has been dubbed "Pugetopolis."
 Both urban core cities have large industrial areas and seaports plus a high-rise central business district.
 The satellite cities are primarily suburban, featuring a small downtown core and a small industrial area or port.
 The suburbs consist mostly of residences, strip malls, and shopping centers.
 The region is also home to numerous ports.
 The two largest and busiest are the Port of Seattle and Port of Tacoma, which, if combined, comprise the third largest container port in North America after Los Angeles/Long Beach and New York/New Jersey.

-The United States Census Bureau defines the Puget Sound region as the Seattle–Tacoma–Olympia Combined Statistical Area.
-This includes the Seattle metropolitan area, made up of the following counties (see Fig. STB):
+As defined by the U.S. Census Bureau and the Office of Management and Budget, the Seattle metropolitan area is officially the Seattle–Tacoma–Bellevue, WA metropolitan statistical area (MSA) and consists of: